Parish church in neoclassical style.

 It dates back to 1729.

-It was erected on the site of two previous churches: the first, dedicated to S. Giovanni, was involved in the destruction of the castle in 1559 while the second was erected in 1578.
+It was erected on the site of two earlier churches: the first, dedicated to St. John, was involved in the destruction of the castle in 1559, while the second was erected in 1578.

-The church of S. Dionigi dates back to 1729 but previously there were two more ancient ones, one dedicated to S. Giovanni who was involved in the destruction of the castle in 1559 and a subsequent erected in 1578 by the will of Gregory XIII and dedicated to the Virgin Mother of God, of which there is testimony in a plaque on the right of the entrance; the current building has undergone numerous changes especially inside.
+The church of St. Dionysius dates from 1729, but two other much older churches existed earlier, one dedicated to St. John that was involved in the destruction of the castle in 1559 and a later one erected in 1578 at the behest of Gregory XIII and dedicated to the Virgin Mother of God, of which there is evidence in a plaque to the right of the entrance; the present building has undergone numerous alterations, especially inside.

-It is in neoclassical style, with three naves, it was frescoed in 1905-1906 by the painter Ovidio Fonti and restored in 1988-1989 by the restorer Enrico Baffoni.
+It is neoclassical in style, with three naves, was frescoed in 1905-1906 by the painter Ovidio Fonti and restored in 1988-1989 by the restorative painter Enrico Baffoni.

 The main facade was raised in the 60s, the capitals were made of cement; the eighteenth-century door in inlaid walnut is particularly noteworthy; the two side facades are exposed brick with lime mortar and were restored in 2000.

-The main altar in masonry and stucco is elegantly decorated with frames, broken down and heads of angels according to the taste of the time.
+The high altar made of masonry and stucco is elegantly ornamented with cornices, breakthroughs, and angel heads according to the taste of the time.

 On the left side the signature of Domenico Tabacchi and the date of 1833.